pschafran/pschafran.github.io/_posts/2024-04-30-hornwort-genomes.markdown

 <section id="gene-prediction">
 <h3>2f.
 Gene Prediction</h3>
-<p>Gene models were predicted using BRAKER (), with input consisting of Illumina RNA reads mapped to the softmasked genome using HISAT2 () and predicted hornwort proteins from published <i>Anthoceros</i> genomes (Li et al 2020, Zhang et al. 2020).
+<p>Gene models were predicted using a developement version of BRAKER3 (), with input consisting of Illumina RNA reads mapped to the softmasked genome using HISAT2 () and predicted hornwort proteins from published <i>Anthoceros</i> genomes (Li et al 2020, Zhang et al. 2020).
 BRAKER output files were screened for genes with in-frame stop codons, which were marked as pseudogenes in the corresponding GTF file.
 Genes were renamed to contain their respective scaffold/contig name plus a number incremented by 100, restarting at the beginning of each scaffold/contig.
 Subsets of primary transcripts were created by selecting the longest transcript associated with each gene.
 </p><br>
 <b>Code for mapping RNA reads and running BRAKER and processing output</b><br>